-In this paper I argue empirically and theoretically that the cacophony problem is even worse than commonly appreciated.
-In particular, the tug-of-war over public sector expectations results not only in a public cacophony of Fed voices, but also in a "quiet cacophony" of Fed policy makers seeking to drive market expectations via informal channels such as the media and market newsletters.
-I review recent work in asset pricing that documents large asset price movements at times of Federal Reserve debate and decision making that are not associated with public Fed communications.
-The main papers are Lucca and Moench (2015) on the pre-FOMC drift, Cieslak, Morse and Vissing-Jorgensen (2019) of stock returns over the FOMC cycle and Morse and Vissing-Jorgensen (2019) on abnormal stock returns on days with private interactions (calls/meetings) between Federal Reserve Board governors and Federal Reserve Bank presidents.
+In this paper, I argue empirically and theoretically that the cacophony problem is even worse than commonly appreciated.
+In particular, the tug-of-war over public sector expectations results not only in a public cacophony of Fed voices but also in a "quiet cacophony" of Fed policymakers seeking to drive market expectations via informal channels, such as the media and market newsletters.
+I review recent work in asset pricing that documents large asset-price movements at times of Federal Reserve debate and decision-making that are not associated with public Fed communications.
+The main papers are Lucca and Moench (2015) on the pre-FOMC drift, Cieslak, Morse and Vissing-Jorgensen (2019) on stock returns over the FOMC cycle, and Morse and Vissing-Jorgensen (2019) on abnormal stock returns on days with private interactions (calls/meetings) between Federal Reserve Board governors and Federal Reserve Bank presidents.

 I then provide a history of leak discussions in FOMC documents for the period 1948-2013 in order to show that the FOMC itself expresses frequent concerns about leaks.
-I draw on https://www.federalreserve.gov/newsevents/speech/fischer20170303a.htm https://www.federalreserve.gov/newsevents/speech/powell20161130a.htm these leak discussions to understand what motivates leaks.
-My reading suggests that leaks are often motivated by disagreement between policy makers and are used for tactical advantage in the policy making process.
-The attractiveness to the individual policy maker appears to stem from the FOMC's view that prior disclosure about policy to some extent ties the hands of the committee.
-Therefore, policy makers may seek to advocate for their preferred policy by selectively disclosing internally known information that supports their view - what one could refer to as "spin".
-Crucially, if advocacy relies on the disclosure of internal (confidential) information (about the views of colleagues, internal projections etc.) then it must be done via informal channels such as newspaper and financial markets newsletters through which the policy makers disclosing the information can remain anonymous and thus unpunishable.
-To support the claim that advocacy is more effective if supported by confidential information I review work from the political science literature.
+I draw on these leak discussions to understand what motivates leaks.
+My reading suggests that leaks are often motivated by disagreement between policymakers and are used for tactical advantage in the policymaking process.
+The attractiveness to the individual policymaker appears to stem from the FOMC's view that prior disclosure about policy to some extent ties the hands of the committee.
+Therefore, policymakers may seek to advocate for their preferred policy by selectively disclosing internally known information that supports their view-what one could refer to as "spin".
+Crucially, if advocacy relies on the disclosure of internal (confidential) information (about the views of colleagues, internal projections, etc.), then it must be done via informal channels, such as newspaper and financialmarket newsletters, through which the policymakers disclosing the information can remain anonymous and thus unpunishable.
+To support the claim that advocacy is more effective if supported by confidential information, I review work from the political science literature.